gitacoco/dvia-2019/3.mapping-space/process/README.md

 ### 1.3/ Visualize Frequency
 ![illustrative images](./1_markers_frequency.jpg)

 As for magnitude and frequency data, what I want to do is to use a same basemap to display the data in both two-dimensional and three-dimensional ways, and creat seamless transformations to connect different views.
-Specifically, I plan to use size and/or hue of points to map magnitude data, and use hexagon bars to map frequency data.
+Specifically, I plan to use size and/or hue of points to map magnitude data, and to use hexagon bars to map frequency data.

 ## 2/ Case Study and Prototype

 > Explore the selected direction and prototype the different component views that will make up your final visualization with a clear idea of how they will interact with one another.
 (Week 11 Assignment, 13 Nov 2019)

 Following my idea and plan, I collected many similar cases and synthesized the dashboard prototype.
-There are three views which respectively represents the two-dimensional earthquake frequency, the three-dimensional earthquake frequency and the earth assembled by earthquakes at different depth levels.
+There are three views which respectively represents the two-dimensional earthquake frequency, the three-dimensional earthquake frequency and the earth assembled by earthquake points at different depth levels.

 ### 2.1/ the Logic of My Diagram Designs
 The diagram components are all lying in a container: a control panel which is at the bottom of the screen.

-The first diagram is a time range selector that supports the frequency statistics display and simultaneously allows a user to selet a range of time, a length of granularity.
+The first diagram is a time range selector that supports the frequency statistics display and simultaneously allows a user to selet 'a range of time', which controls how many points would be displayed on the map and 'a length of granularity', which controls how long a point will stay displaying from its actual occurred time when a user play the animation.

+The second and third one respectively display the magnitude and depth information through bar chat.
+These two diagrams have been armed with a "frame selection" function, meaning that a user may select certain classfied data ranges by dragging a frame area to cover them.

+The interactivity not only exists between map and diagrams, but also among diagrams themselves.
+If a user does some manipulation towards one of the three diagrams, changes would also be displayed in the other two ones.

 ### 2.2/ First View: Visualize Frequency